AdamKyle/flare/resources/info/adventure/section-2.md

 ## Embraking on the adventure.

+**Note**: In order to embark on an adventure you mst be able to fight and move.
+You can have a [timer](/information/time-gates) running and embark on adventure for crafting and enchanting how ever.

 Now that you have a basics of what adventures offer, how does one go about it?

 Clicking embark will set off the adventure.
+You will only be allowed to go on one adventure at a time.
+If your adventure completes successfully, you will not be able to embark on another adventure until you have collected your rewards.

 When you embark on the adventue you can't: